DIYgod/RSSHub/docs/en/install/README.md

 `ALLOW_USER_HOTLINK_TEMPLATE`: [Parameters->Multimedia processing](/en/parameter.html#multimedia-processing)

 `FILTER_REGEX_ENGINE`: Define Regex engine used in [Parameters->filtering](/en/parameter.html#filtering).
-Valid value are `[re, regexp]`.
-Default value is `re`.
+Valid value are `[re2, regexp]`.
+Default value is `re2`.
 We suggest public instance should leave this value to default, and this option right now is mainly for backward compatibility.

 ### Other Application Configurations